LolHacksRule/sexy/README.md

 # sexy

-The newest variant of the public PopCap/SexyApp Framework (1.34), all rights go the original authors.
+The newest variant of the public PopCap/SexyApp Framework (1.34) from Assembla, all rights go the original authors.